skkama1h/retail-use-cases/use-cases/langchain/chapterization/README.md

 ./install.sh
 ```

-Note: if this script has already been performed and you'd like to install code change only then the below command can be used instead to skip the re-install of dependencies.
+Note: if this script has already been performed and you'd like to re-install the sample project only then the below command can be used to skip the re-install of dependencies.

 ```
 ./install.sh --skip